josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 The animation code does the following after styling the views:

 1.  `query(':enter', style({ left: '-100%' }))` matches the view that is added and hides the newly added view by positioning it to the far left.
-1. Calls `animateChild()` on the view that is leaving, to run its child animations.
+1. Calls `animateChild()` on the view that is leaving, to run the associated child animations.
 1. Uses [`group()`](api/animations/group) function to make the inner animations run in parallel.
 1. Within the [`group()`](api/animations/group) function:
     1. Queries the view that is removed and animates it to slide far to the right.